Information, fact sheets and leaflets on honour-based abuse, forced marriage and female genital mutilation.

 Freedom Charity – a national charity who work with partner agencies and young people (including schools) to raise awareness and prevent ‘Dishonour’ abuse and Female Genital Mutilation.

-Honour Based Violence and Abuse Forced Marriage and Female Genital Mutilation: Shaping Services for Priority Victims and Hertfordshire - A report by the University of Roehampton and and the University of Essex.
+Honour Based Violence and Abuse Forced Marriage and Female Genital Mutilation: Shaping Services for Priority Victims and Hertfordshire - a report by the University of Roehampton and the University of Essex.